 The CJC sponsors a weekly Hebrew language conversation hour (with coffee/pastries!) for Hebrew students - and all Hebrew speakers are welcome and encouraged to attend!

-In spring 2018, the conversation hour is being led by Sophia Shiffman.
-Typically, the conversation hour group meets at More Uncommon Grounds (MUG) in the ICC every Friday.
+In fall 2018, the conversation hour is being led by Rebeecca Saltzman.
+Typically, the conversation hour group meets at More Uncommon Grounds (MUG) in the ICC every Friday from 3-4pm.

 For more inforamtion or to sign up for the Hebrew Conversation Hour mailing list, please contact Professor Meital Orr (email@example.com).